Online Legal Resources

 The Law Library is open to the public, and provides access to books and electronic resources that help people research their legal questions.
-The collection includes basic and specialized legal materials that address civil law, criminal law, family law, and other legal areas.
+The collection includes basic and specialized legal materials that address California and federal case law, civil law, criminal law, family law, and other legal areas.
 During operating hours, staff can assist customers with their research.
 Customers may even print or photocopy materials for a cost.
 Law Library staff does not give legal advice.

 If the Law Library is closed, the public can still find self-help resources on the internet.
+If you are representing yourself, explore our listing of legal self-help links.
 Also, the Solano County Library branches possess Nolo Press books that have information on legal procedures and forms.
 Please call 1-866-57ASKUS to find out what the library closest to you has.

 County Code, Court Services, and Local Agencies:

-Solano County’s official website; users may find the county code, county department information, and other materials.
+Solano County’s official website; users may find the county code, county departments such as the District Attorney's Office, and other materials.

-Solano County Superior Court’s website, which offers local court forms and rules, docket reports, and contact information for judges,
+Solano County Superior Court’s website, which offers local court forms and rules, docket reports (for Solano cases), and contact information for judges,

 Legal Services of Northern California’s official site; individuals may find information about Vallejo’s location.